JanssenProject/jans/docs/casa/plugins/cert-authn.md

     1. Build the certificate chain file: `cat .step/certs/root_ca.crt .step/certs/intermediate_ca.crt > chain.pem`

-    1. Create a private key and a certificate for `cn=Joe` (subject of the cert): `step certificate create Joe joe.crt joe.key --ca ~/.step/certs/intermediate_ca.crt --ca-key ~/.step/secrets/intermediate_ca_key --ca-password-file capwd` --not-after=720h.
+    1. Create a private key and a certificate for `cn=Joe` (subject of the cert): `step certificate create Joe joe.crt joe.key --ca ~/.step/certs/intermediate_ca.crt --ca-key ~/.step/secrets/intermediate_ca_key --ca-password-file capwd --not-after=720h`.
 This command will create a certificate signed with the intermediate certificate

     1. Inspect the created cert: `step certificate inspect joe.crt`.
 Note the expiration is of 30 days and that "Client authentication" is explicitly part of the extended key usages